yussypu/database/DECISIONS.md

 ### Example

-For keys "foo" and "foop":
+For keys foo and foop:
 - `encode("foo", 0)` = `"foo" || [0xFF, 0xFF, 0xFF, 0xFF, 0xFF, 0xFF, 0xFF, 0xFF]`
 - `encode("foop", 0)` = `"foop" || [0xFF, 0xFF, 0xFF, 0xFF, 0xFF, 0xFF, 0xFF, 0xFF]`

-Byte-by-byte comparison at position 3: `0xFF` vs `'p'` (0x70).
+Byte by byte comparison at position 3: `0xFF` vs `'p'` (0x70).
 Since `0xFF > 0x70`, we get `encode("foo", 0) > encode("foop", 0)`.

 This means a short key with a low timestamp (high inverted value) can sort AFTER a longer key.

 ### Decision

 Accept this limitation for v1.
 Document it.
-The practical impact is that prefix scans cannot assume "all versions of key K appear consecutively" when there exist longer keys that start with K.
+The practical impact is that prefix scans cannot assume all versions of key K appear consecutively when there exist longer keys that start with K.

 ### Mitigations

 1. Use `min_internal_key_for_user_key(k)` and `max_internal_key_for_user_key(k)` as range bounds for prefix scans.
-2. If prefix-overlap proves problematic, options for v2:
+2. If prefix overlap proves problematic, options for v2:
-   - Add a length-prefix byte to the encoding
+   - Add a length prefix byte to the encoding
    - Disallow user keys that are prefixes of other user keys
    - Use a separator byte smaller than any valid key byte (e.g., `\0` if keys are ASCII)

 ### Consequences

 - **Pro:** Simple encoding, no length prefix overhead
-- **Pro:** Most workloads don't have prefix-overlap patterns
+- **Pro:** Most workloads do not have prefix overlap patterns
-- **Con:** Cannot iterate "all versions of K" without explicit bounds
+- **Con:** Cannot iterate all versions of K without explicit bounds
 - **Con:** Bloom filter prefix checks require care

 ---